mr-nfamous/ungop/readme.md

     acli    long const * or llong const *

 NOTE: ungop has no concept of "pointer to SIMD vector".
-Users should consider all SIMD vector values as inherently having the `register` storage class.
+Users of the reference C implementation should consider all SIMD vector values as inherently having the `register` storage class.
 Unfortunately, GCC intrinsics don't work with `register` so we *_STRONGLY_* advise new code avoid its use.

 Here's some examples for the readme that break down the combination of prefix+variant+typemod: